Sluggo-Issue-Tracker/Sluggo-API/README.md

 port on which you are running the API (for example, 127.0.0.1:8000).

 ## Contributing
-Currently, we are not accepting third-party contributions to SluggoAPI.
+Currently, we are not accepting third-party contributions to Sluggo-API.
 We are focusing our efforts on developing a solid core application which can accept more developers.
 We intend to determine the best way to approach accepting third party contributions, and will do so when we feel the project is in a good state to do so.

-For internal contributors to Slugbotics, please read CONTRIBUTING.md for guidance on contribution standards.
+For internal contributors, please read CONTRIBUTING.md for guidance on contribution standards.

 ## License
-We are currently still determining an acceptable license for the project.
-For now, the project is All Rights Reserved for Slugbotics.
+This project is licensed under the Apache 2.0 license.